maginium/docs/the-basics/cache.md

 ## [Atomic Locks](cache.md#atomic-locks)

 {% hint style="warning" %}
-To utilize this feature, your application must be using the `memcached`, `redis`, `dynamodb`, `database`, `file`, or `array` cache driver as your application's default cache driver.
+To utilize this feature, your application must be using the `memcached`, `redis`, `dynamodb`, `file`, or `array` cache driver as your application's default cache driver.
 In addition, all servers must be communicating with the same central cache server.
 {% endhint %}

 #### [Managing Locks](cache.md#managing-locks)